openxc/openxc-python/docs/code-generation.rst

 Message Handlers
 ----------------

-If you need additional control, you can provide a custom handler for the entire message to combine multiple signals into a single value (or any other arbitrary processing).
-You can generate 0, 1 or many translated messages from one call to your handler function.
+If you need additional control, you can provide custom handlers for the entire message to combine multiple signals into a single value (or any other arbitrary processing).
+You can generate 0, 1 or many translated messages from each call to a custom handler function.

 .. code-block:: c